Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Review of Landau-Lifshitz-Gilbert-Slonczewski equations

 Gilbert damping enables the magnetization to approach (spiral down to) a steady state, i.e. satisfying $\m \times \boldsymbol{h}_{\rm eff}=0$ (Browns equation), as $t \to \infty$.

-\paragraph{Spin-torque interaction.} The system can be driven out of equilibrium conventionally by external magnetic fields $\boldsymbol{h}$ which appears as part of the effective field.
+\paragraph{Spin-torque interaction.} The system can be driven out of equilibrium conventionally by an external magnetic field $\boldsymbol{h}$ which appears as part of the effective field.
 In modern spintronic applications, magnetic systems are excited by spin polarized currents (with direction of polarization $\boldsymbol{\hat{e}}_p \in \mathbb{S}^2$) giving rise to a spin torque

 which has been introduced in \cite{Berger:96, Slonczewski:96}.
-Here, the parameters $\beta>0$ and $c \in (-1,1)$ depend on the intensity of the current and ratio of polarization \cite{Bertotti:08}.
+Here, the parameters $\beta>0$ and $\cc \in (-1,1)$ depend on the intensity of the current and ratio of polarization \cite{Bertotti:08}.
 Typically we have $ \boldsymbol{\hat{e}}_p = \3$.
 Accordingly, the modified Landau-Lifshitz-Gilbert equation, also called Landau-Lifshitz-Gilbert-Slonczewski equation (LLGS), reads

 One may extend the notion of effective field to include current interaction by letting